 If you haven’t used or even heard of an activated carbon or charcoal filter before, there’s no need to worry.
-These filters are generally one of the least known and lesser understood filters on the market today.
+But unfortunately, these filters are generally one of the market’s least-known and lesser-understood ones today.

-An activated carbon or charcoal air filter is actually a highly effective and powerful air purifier.
-It’s designed to do what no other filter can, so you’d better make sure to have one on your purifying machines.
+An activated carbon or charcoal air filter is a highly effective and powerful air purifier.
+It’s designed to do what no other filter can, so you’d better have one on your purifying machines.

 What Is the Filter Used For?